peterjuskiewicz/my-hugo-blog/content/posts/esbuild.md

 ## esbuild

 esbuild is an extremely fast JavaScript bundler and minifier written in Go.
 Handles modern JavaScript, TypeScript, and JSX with near-instant bundling.
 Simple API with excellent performance for development and as foundation for other tools.
-Trades some advanced features for speed.s
+Trades some advanced features for speed.

 Visit the following resources to learn more: